Celebrations of Life

 I create personalised Celebrations of Life – including ceremonies after direct cremation and living celebrations shaped with the person at the centre.

-Direct cremation removes the formal service.
-It doesn’t remove the need to gather.
+Direct cremation removes the formal service, but it doesn’t remove the need to gather.

 Not a rushed 20-minute slot.